How to Merge Multiple Images into One PDF Using JavaScript in the Browser

 let files = fileInput.files;

-Add a button in the page to merge the images to PDF.
+Add a button in the page to merge the images into a PDF.

 HTML: